Textualize/textual/docs/getting_started.md

     ```

-With the repository cloned, navigate to the `/examples/` directory where you fill find a number of Python files you can run from the command line:
+With the repository cloned, navigate to the `/examples/` directory where you will find a number of Python files you can run from the command line:

 ```bash
 cd textual/examples/